Automatic versus Manual Wheelchair Ramp: Which is Better for You?

-At Freedom Motors, we offer automatic ramps on almost all of our rear and side-entry models, with automatic ramps coming to the Toyota Sienna Hybrid Wheelchair Van by mid-2021.
+At Freedom Motors, we offer automatic ramps on almost all of our rear and side-entry models including automatic ramp conversions for the Toyota Sienna Hybrid Wheelchair Van.

 Automatic ramps offer several unique benefits, but they’re not always the best choice for every situation.
 The automatic ramp assembly is more complex than a manual ramp, meaning there are more moving and mechanical parts that need to be maintained and could require upkeep in some environments.
 This added complexity also adds to the price of the conversion, making it a more expensive option than a manual ramp.

 Automatic Wheelchair Ramp Pros